 1. Get out of bed on their own.
-When they’re little babies, going in to get your kids out of the crib and up for the day is a sweet moment.
+When they’re babies, going in to get your kids out of the crib and up for the day is a sweet moment.
 But if you’re still going in and waking up your kid long after the wee baby stage, you may want to pass that task over to them.
 They can—and should be able to—get themselves up for school independently.
-Each and every day.
+Every day.
 And if they’re late?
 It’s not your fault, mom.

 2. Get dressed.
 This sounds pretty obvious, but getting dressed with zero micromanaging from you is key.
 It may be tempting to check and see if your kids remembered to put on underwear, or if their shirts and pants match, but this is another skill they can totally master on their own.
 Besides—letting them express themselves with their wardrobe is fun!